 1. Introduction

-The guidance from the Office of the Public Guardian requires deputies to ‘Demonstrate responsible use of assets rather than asset preservation.’
-This reflects the fact that people who lack capacity retain the right to enjoy and benefit from their assets and have the right to expect that someone acting in their best interest will seek to maximise their assets in all reasonable ways.
+Deputies should ‘demonstrate responsible use of assets rather than asset preservation.’
+This reflects the fact that people who lack mental capacity retain the right to enjoy and benefit from their assets, and have the right to expect that someone acting in their best interests will seek to maximise their assets in all reasonable ways.

-The Mental Capacity Act 2005 (MCA) does not define the term ‘best interest’ and identifying which course of action is in someone’s best interest can be difficult.
-This guidance provides detail about what needs to be considered in order to fulfil the duty to manage a person’s assets in their best interest and processes to follow in a range of circumstances.
+The Mental Capacity Act 2005 (MCA) does not define the term ‘best interests’ and identifying which course of action is in someone’s best interests can be difficult.
+This chapter provides detail about what needs to be considered in order to fulfil the duty to manage a person’s assets in their best interests, and processes to follow in a range of circumstances.

-When seeking to make a decision in someone’s best interest, the detailed guidance on best interest decision making should be read and followed.
-This will clarify which types of decision can be made by a single person and which need the involvement of a best interest decision making meeting, an Independent Mental Capacity Advocate or the Court of Protection.
+When seeking to make a decision in someone’s best interests, the guidance in Best Interests Decision Making chapter should be followed.
+This will clarify which types of decision can be made by a single person and which need the involvement of a best interests decision making meeting, an Independent Mental Capacity Advocate or the Court of Protection.
 In each case though, the following factors must be taken into account:

-• encourage participation by doing whatever is possible to help the person take part in making the decision;
+• encourage participation by doing whatever is possible to help the adult take part in making the decision;

-• identify all relevant circumstances by identifying all the things the person who lacks capacity would consider if they were acting for themselves;
+• identify all relevant circumstances, including all the factors the adult who lacks mental capacity would consider if they were acting for themselves;

-• find out the person’s views, wishes and feelings, values and beliefs whether these have been expressed verbally, in writing or through their behaviour;
+• find out the adult’s views, wishes and feelings, values and beliefs whether these have been expressed verbally, in writing or through their behaviour;

-• avoid discrimination by making assumptions based on age, appearance, condition or behaviour;
+• avoid discrimination by making assumptions based on the adult’s age, appearance, condition or behaviour;

-• consider whether the person might regain capacity and if so, whether the decision can be delayed;
+• consider whether the adult might regain mental capacity and if so, whether the decision can be delayed;

-• consult others including the person’s family, friends or carers.
+• consult others including the adult’s family, friends or carers.

 3. Securing Benefits Check

-When Hull City Council initially becomes an appointee or deputy for someone, the lead officer in Shared Services will refer the person to the Welfare Rights Team for a benefits check to make sure all of the state benefits the person is entitled to are being claimed.
-This should be repeated if the person’s health condition significantly worsens or when their capital either exceeds or falls below certain trigger points – £6,000, £10,000 and £16,000.
+When Hull City Council initially becomes an appointee or deputy for an adult the lead officer in Shared Services will refer the person to the Welfare Rights Team for a benefits check to make sure they are receiving all of the state benefits they are entitled to.
+This should be repeated if the adult’s health condition significantly worsens or when their capital either exceeds or falls below certain trigger points – £6,000, £10,000 and £16,000.

 4. Management of Liquid Assets

-Upon receipt of the Court order granting deputyship, a representative of Shared Services will immediately notify any banks with which the person holds an account to notify them of the Court order and will follow the bank’s process for transferring access to the deputy’s representatives.
+Upon receipt of the Court order granting deputyship, a representative of Shared Services will contact any banks with which the adult holds an account to notify them of the Court order and will follow the bank’s process for transferring access to the deputy’s representatives.

-The person should expect the best rate of return possible on their cash savings.
-At their annual review, an annual spending plan should be devised which identifies what the person needs for day to day expenses, which major purchases s/he wishes to make in the forthcoming year and how these are to be funded.
+The adult should expect the best rate of return possible on their cash savings.
+At their annual review, an annual spending plan should be devised which identifies what the adult needs for day to day expenses, which major purchases they wish to make in the forthcoming year and how these are to be funded.
 If a person subject to appointeeship wishes to save for a purchase, cash can be held on their behalf by the Shared Services cash and banking section.
-If someone subject to deputyship has money left over after their day to day expenses have been met, it should be invested in the way which most benefits the person.
+If an adult subject to deputyship has money left over after their day to day expenses have been met, this should be invested in the way which most benefits them.
 Based on their annual spending plan, this could be in a low interest instant access account, a higher rate account which requires notice of withdrawal or a longer term investment which cannot quickly be liquidated.
-Bank accounts or investment accounts must be in the person’s own name with the deputy named as such and any signatories identified clearly, following the bank’s own process for such.
-The person’s funds must be kept separate from the funds of the deputy or any other party.
-It is not lawful to hold substantial sums for someone subject to deputyship in any account other than their own.
+Bank accounts or investment accounts must be in the adult’s own name with the deputy named as such, and any signatories identified clearly, following the bank’s own processes.
+The adult’s funds must be kept separate from the funds of the deputy or any other party.
+It is not lawful to hold substantial sums for an adult subject to deputyship in any account other than their own.

 5. Management of Investments

-The making and management of long term investments should only be made after receiving independent financial advice on what to invest in.
+The making and management of long term investments should only be made after receiving independent financial advice.
 The nature of that financial advice will depend upon the nature and size of the investment.
 For smaller sums, a single consultation with an independent financial advisor will be sufficient while for larger sums, or to manage complex portfolios, a financial manager or stockbroker may be required.
-When making the decision about the type of support required, a key question is whether the potential benefit to the person justifies the cost of fees.
+When making the decision about the type of support required, a key question is whether the potential benefit to the adult justifies the cost of fees.

 6. Management of Property